 For network topology, how will this blockchain based network build from the first router to a complete network?
 How does it figure out which rooftops to connect, where to connect to an IXP, how to get an ASN, how to peer with other networks, where to use supernodes, sector antennas, point to point connections?
 Many of these meshcoin ideas seem based on small devices, but it isn’t possible to make a giant mesh from small devices with omni antennas.
 Bandwidth decreases by as much as 50% and latency increases by ~10ms on each hop!
 Thousands of devices meshed together in a small area results in an unusably big routing table, with close to zero bandwidth and infinite latency.
 There’s a lot of basic physics, engineering and networking knowledge missing from meshcoin ideas.

 A micropayment or reward system doesn’t have to be crypto-currency or blockchain based.
-Bitcoin micropayments are now impossible with bitcoin transaction fees, so maybe other theoretical crypto “payment channels” need to be used.
+Bitcoin micropayments are now impossible with bitcoin transaction fees, so maybe other non-existent theoretical crypto “payment channels” will be used.
 It is also possible that the rewards be more like reputation points in a social network, or points in a game.
 “Gamifying” or social points actually seems more realistic than cryptocurrencies.

 The router the user connects to is at the end of a line of routers connected to a gateway.
 Typically there are two or three “hops” to an IXP gateway node.
 This IXP “supernode” should really get most of the payment, as it has rent to pay for being on the roof, as well as connection charges.
 So the first node gets the payment and uses that to pay its gateway node and that node pays its gateway node and that node pays the “supernode”.
 Since a mesh network is dynamic, this could be very complicated.